equinix-labs/terraform-equinix-metal-eks-anywhere/README.md

  ## Known Issues (Investigations ongoing)

 * [#9](https://github.com/equinix-labs/terraform-equinix-metal-eks-anywhere/issues/9) `systemctl restart networking` may complain that certain VLANs already exist.
 This doesn't always happen.
+* If nodes reboot they will not start up properly again due to a default boot disk issue.

 ## Pre-requisites